cubiclesoft/ultimate-web-scraper/README.md

 * The server (or client) SSL/TLS certificate has expired.
 Not much can be done here except completely disable SSL validation.
 * A bug in Ultimate Web Scraper Toolkit exposed due to underlying TLS bugs in PHP.
 This is really rare though.

 PHP does not expose much of the underlying SSL/TLS layer to applications when establishing connections, which makes it incredibly difficult to diagnose certain issues with SSL/TLS.
 To diagnose network related problems, use the 'openssl s_client' command line tool from the same host the problematic script is running on.
-Setting the "cafile", "auto_cn_match", and "auto_sni" SSL options may help too.
+Setting the "cafile", "auto_peer_name", "auto_cn_match", and "auto_sni" SSL options may help too.

 If all else fails and secure, encrypted communication with the server are not required, disable the "verify_peer" and "verify_peer_name" SSL options and enable the "allow_self_signed" SSL option.
 Note that making these changes results in a connection that is no more secure that plaintext HTTP.
 Don't send passwords or other information that should be kept secure.
 This solution should only ever be used as a last resort.
 Always try to get the toolkit working with verification first.